tlswg/sslkeylogfile/draft-ietf-tls-keylogfile.md

 only when it accepts ECH.
 the labels for connections that use the GREASE ECH extension (see Section 6.2 of {{!ECH}}).

-These labels MUST be always use the Random from the Outer ClientHello.
+These labels MUST always use the Random from the Outer ClientHello.

 ECH_SECRET: